dunexploration-IT/Yosemite-Crew/CONTRIBUTING.md

 * Search [GitHub](https://github.com/YosemiteCrew/Yosemite-Crew/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
-* Create a fork from nxdemo repository as it is described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
+* Create a fork from Yosemite-Crew repository as it is described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
 * Clone your forked repository to your local machine using `git clone`.
+Clone dev branch if want to use the bleeding edge version.

      ```shell
      git clone https://github.com/yourusername/Yosemite-Crew.git
+     git clone -b dev https://github.com/yourusername/Yosemite-Crew.git

-     cd nxdemo
+     cd Yosemite-Crew
      ```

 * Install the project dependencies.

      ```shell
-     npm ci --legacy-peer-deps
+     npm ci
      ```

 * Create a new branch for your changes instead of using the main branch.